sydsailors/smart-store-sydney/SET_UP_PROJECT.md

 3. Under **Source**, choose **GitHub Actions**.
 4. Click the **Code** tab to return to the regular view.

 GitHub will automatically build and publish your documentation when you push changes.

 ---

-## Task 2.3.
+## Step 2.3.
 Clone Your Repo to Your Computer and Open In VS Code

 1. Open VS Code
 2. Press `Ctrl+Shift+P` (Mac: `Cmd+Shift+P`)